 There is still plenty of time for Toomey to mount a comeback, particularly since more voters approve (43%) rather than disapprove (35%) of the job he has been doing as their senator.
 On a more personal level, though, voters are divided, with 32% having a favorable opinion of Toomey, 30% having an unfavorable opinion, and 38% who have formed no personal opinion of the first-term senator.
 McGinty has a net positive score on voters' personal rating, although she is less well known overall.
 Currently, 27% have a favorable opinion of the challenger and 17% hold an unfavorable view, with 56% offering no opinion of McGinty.

 The Monmouth University Poll also found that 15% of voters think Toomey has been too supportive of Trump, 19% say he has not been supportive enough, and 28% say Toomey has given his party's nominee the right amount of support.
 Another 38% offer no opinion on this.
 Turning to the Democrats, 17% of voters think McGinty has been too supportive of Clinton, 5% say she has not been supportive enough, and 43% say McGinty has given her party's nominee the right amount of support.
 Another 35% offer no opinion on this.

-was conducted by telephone from September 30 to October 3, 2016 with 402 Pennsylvania residents likely to vote in the November election.
-This sample has a margin of error of ±4.9 percent.
+The Monmouth University Poll was conducted by telephone from August 26 to 29, 2016 with 402 Pennsylvania residents likely to vote in the November election.
+This sample has a margin of error of + 4.9 percent.
 The poll was conducted by the Monmouth University Polling Institute in West Long Branch, NJ.